-- Program Activities: a) City and County efforts to develop and enhance quality of life amenities as well as workforce (middle income) housing. - Output Measures: b) Increase in housing units constructed or rehabilitated c) Track improvements in Imperial County's ranking among places to live through indexes such as Gallup-Healthways and Sperling's City Comparisons.
+Program Activities: a) City and County efforts to develop and enhance quality of life amenities as well as workforce housing.

+Output Measures: b) Change in housing units constructed or rehabilitated c) Track changes in Imperial County's ranking among places to live through indexes such as Gallup-Healthways and Sperling's City

+Comparisons.